senseilein/number-guesser-starting/README.md

 See result here => https://senseilein.github.io/number-guesser-starting/
 <br>

-## Practise the following concepts:
+## To practise the following concepts:

 * **Intro to JavaScript** data types, built-in methods, and variables